ddev/ddev/docs/content/users/extend/customization-extendibility.md

 You can provide additional PHP configuration for a project by creating a directory called `.ddev/php/` and adding any number of php configuration ini files (they must be \*.ini files).
 Normally, you should just override the specific option that you need to override.
 Note that any file that exists in `.ddev/php/` will be copied into `/etc/php/[version]/(cli|fpm)/conf.d`, so it's possible to replace files that already exist in the container.
 Common usage is to put custom overrides in a file called `my-php.ini`.
 Make sure you include the section header that goes with each item (like `[PHP]`)

 One interesting implication of this behavior is that it's possible to disable extensions by replacing the configuration file that loads them.
-For instance, if you were to create an empty file at `.ddev/php/20-xdebug.ini`, it would replace the configuration that loads xdebug, which would cause xdebug to not be loaded!
+For instance, if you were to create an empty file at `.ddev/php/20-xdebug.ini`, it would replace the configuration that loads Xdebug, which would cause Xdebug to not be loaded!

 To load the new configuration, just run a `ddev restart`.